georgringer/news/Documentation/DeveloperManual/Contribute/Index.rst

 Contribution workflow
 ^^^^^^^^^^^^^^^^^^^^^

-Please create always an issue at https://github.com/georgringer/news/issues before starting with a change.
+Please create always an issue at `Github <https://github.com/georgringer/news/issues>`__ before starting with a change.
 This is essential helpful if you are unsure if your change will be accepted.

 Get the latest version from git
 """""""""""""""""""""""""""""""

-Fork the repository https://github.com/georgringer/news and provide a pull request with your change
+Fork the `git repository <https://github.com/georgringer/news>`__ and provide a pull request with your change